-Pay attention that there is a carousel with three recommended items visible on the screen simultaneously.
+Pro Tip: Pay attention that there are only three recommended items visible on the screen simultaneously.
 Why?
-To demonstrate the offered product in detail with the optimal space for an image and description.
+To demonstrate the offered item in detail with the optimal space for an image and description.
 If your products don’t have many details to show, place up to 5 items in a popup.

 Just look how this “You’re only $$ away from free shipping” engages you to add something more to a shopping cart:

 Show useful information in-time

 We won’t talk about “Cookies agreement” or “Select your country for shipping” pop-up windows.
 You know these pop-up ideas for sure.

 Marketing popup #13